U.S. backs distance of three feet between students, which may help schools open

 The agency continues to recommend quarantines for anyone who has been within six feet of someone sick with COVID-19 for more than 15 minutes within a 24-hour period.

-The White House said Wednesday said it would allocate $10 billion to states to support COVID-19 screening testing for teachers, staff and students to assist schools resume in-person instruction.
+The White House on Wednesday said it would allocate $10 billion to states to support COVID-19 screening testing for teachers, staff and students to assist schools resume in-person instruction.

 The CDC said students are required to wear masks on school buses and any other forms of public transit they use to get to school.
 The agency issued an order in February requiring travelers to wear masks when using public transit.